How Elon Musk uses X to meddle in world politics – DW – 08/08/2024

 While Musk's interventions address a wide range of issues, they tend to follow a similar pattern.
 Often, the billionaire denounces what he perceives as left-wing ideals and tendencies that, he believes, contribute to the degradation of society.

-"Musk moves in a very specific bubble of ultra-libertarian and right-wing populist, reactionary voices," said Albrecht, a member of Germany's ruling Green Party and a former state minister: "He gets most of his information from these circles and often ends up spreading conspiracy myths and disinformation."
+"Musk moves in a very specific bubble of ultra-libertarian and right-wing populist, reactionary voices," said Albrecht, a member of Germany's Green Party, which is part of the country's governing coalition, and a former state minister.
+"He gets most of his information from these circles and often ends up spreading conspiracy myths and disinformation."

-"Considering his reach and especially the reach of his platform, this is very alarming," he told DW.
+"Considering his reach and especially the reach of his platform, this is very alarming," Albrecht told DW.

 Musk's growing fortune and political influence